Canada's Immigration Levels Plan 2024-2026

-The majority of projected economic admissions would be issued through the federal Express Entry system programs:
+Nearly half of projected economic admissions will be through the federal Express Entry system programs:

-Canada’s Provincial Nominee Program (PNP) is also expected to play an increasingly important role in terms of economic immigration.
+Canada’s Provincial Nominee Program (PNP) also plays an important role in terms of economic immigration.
 This program allows participating Canadian provinces and territories to nominate eligible immigration candidates who match local workforce needs for permanent residence.

 The following are immigration programs included in Canada's Multi-Year Immigration Levels Plan: